refining Regexfilter's ruleset

 3. Generate X-RegEx header analyses for both groups

-4. Find all the messages in the nastybox that have negative Regex scores
+4. Find all the messages in the nastybox that have negative or zero Regex scores

-5. Check the most common headers in the clearbox - they should be mostly negative
+5. Check the top 20 most common headers in the clearbox - they should be mostly negative

 6. Check the top 20 most common headers in the nastybox - the values should be relatively large